-Home compostable (will have a certification symbol): pop into your home compost after you’ve cut it up into small pieces.
+Home compostable: The packaging will have a certification symbol specifying whether it’s “home compostable” or it needs to be taken to a “commercial composting facility.”
+Pop the item into your home compost after you’ve cut it up into small pieces.

-Biodegradable: this term is often used in greenwashing (a form of deceptive marketing used to give a false impression that a product is “eco-friendly” when it really isn’t).
+Biodegradable: This term is often used in greenwashing (a form of deceptive marketing used to give a false impression that a product is “eco-friendly” when it really isn’t).
 Unless this word is paired with a description of which environment it can biodegrade in, it’s most likely greenwashing.
 When something is labelled as “biodegradable”, it simply means it can break down.
-Everything can break down (even plastic, into small pieces), so being ‘biodegradable’ doesn’t mean it will break down into organic matter (compost).
+Everything can break down (even plastic, but it really breaks up into smaller microplastics), so being ‘biodegradable’ doesn’t really mean it will break down into organic matter (compost).
 Unfortunately, the item must go to landfill.

 Determine how you’re going to get your scraps from your kitchen to the compost.
 Some people take their food out to the compost after every meal.
 In my household, we collect it in a container on their countertop and empty it when it gets full.
-An alternative is to store food scraps in the freezer until you run out of room, then, either use to make veggie broth, or pop in your compost bin.
+An alternative is to store food scraps in the freezer until you run out of room.
+From there, either use the scraps to make a vegetable broth, or pop them into your compost bin.

-Have you composted before?
-How did you start?
+Do you compost?
+How do you minimise food waste at home?
 Share in the comments below.

 Lots of love,

 Zerbe, Leah, MS, NASM-CPT, NASM-CES.
 (December 12, 2017).
 Edible Food Parts You Never Knew You Could Eat.
 Dr. Axe.
 Retrieved from https://draxe.com/nutrition/edible-food-parts/